Honduras: Foreign relations

 Honduras and Nicaragua had tense relations throughout 2000 and early 2001 due to a boundary dispute off the Atlantic coast.
 Nicaragua imposed a 35% tariff against Honduran goods due to the dispute.

-In June 2009 a coup d'état ousted President Manuel Zelaya; he was taken in a military aircraft to Costa Rica.
+In June 2009 a coup d'état ousted President Zelaya; he was taken in a military aircraft to Costa Rica.
 The General Assembly of the United Nations voted to denounce the coup and called for the restoration of Zelaya.
 Several Latin American nations, including Mexico, temporarily severed diplomatic relations with Honduras.
 In July 2010, full diplomatic relations were once again re-established with Mexico.
 The United States sent out mixed messages after the coup; U.S. President Obama called the ouster a coup and expressed support for Zelaya's return to power.
-US Secretary of State Hillary Clinton, advised by John Negroponte, the former Reagan-era Ambassador to Honduras implicated in the Iran–Contra affair, refrained from expressing support.
-She has since explained that the US would have had to cut aid if it called Zelaya's ouster a military coup, although the US has a record of ignoring these events when it chooses.
-Zelaya had expressed an interest in Hugo Chávez' Bolivarian Alliance for Peoples of our America (ALBA), and had actually joined in 2008.
+US Secretary of State Hillary Clinton—advised by John Negroponte, the former Reagan-era ambassador to Honduras implicated in the Iran–Contra affair—refrained from expressing support.
+She later explained that the US would have had to cut aid if it called Zelaya's ouster a military coup, although the US has a record of ignoring these events when it chooses.
+Zelaya had expressed an interest in Venezuelan president Hugo Chávez' Bolivarian Alliance for Peoples of our America (ALBA) and had actually joined in 2008.
 After the 2009 coup, Honduras withdrew its membership.